kubernetes/kubernetes/docs/proposals/dynamic-kubelet-settings.md

 - Start the Kubelet with `minimal-config`
 - If `<current-node-name>-kubelet-config` exists on the API server, download and use the `<current-node-name>-kubelet-config`
 - else if `global-kubelet-config` exists on the API server, download and use the `global-kubelet-config`.
 - else if e.g. an `on-disk-config` flag is set, defer to the node's on-disk config.
-(Note: Eventually, flags will be deprecated and on-disk config will be the final fallback.)
 - else defer to config from flags
 - Finally, start the configuration sync loop in a background thread

 ### Storing config locally (checkpointing)

-Initially, the Kubelet will store the most recent configmap it got from the API server internally, and compare that to new values it gets from the API server.
+Initially, the Kubelet will store the most recent configmap it got from the API server internally in memory, and compare that to new values it gets from the API server.
 It will restart when these configmaps differ in order to apply the new config.

 This is a rudimentary solution, and @aaronlevy brought up some good reasons to checkpoint the config, and store it externally from the Kubelet:
 >Without being privy to prior discussions, I might argue for saving the config state outside the kubelet (and reboot simply picks up this local / on-disk config).